germanloera/pihole_list_backup/README.md

   0) Exit
 ```

-#### Option 1 — Generate backup
+### Option 1 — Full backup

+This is the main event.
+It'll:

-1. Elevates privileges with `sudo` if needed
+1. Elevate to `sudo` if needed
-2. Validates the Pi-hole database
+2. Check that everything it needs is installed (and install anything missing)
-3. Extracts all blocked domains
+3. Pull all blocked domains from your Pi-hole database
-4. Asks where to save the list (press Enter for `~/pihole_blocklist.txt`)
+4. Ask where to save the file (just press Enter to use `~/pihole_blocklist.txt`)
-5. Writes the list (merges if the file already exists — no duplicates)
+5. Write the list — if the file already exists, it merges in only the new stuff
-6. Optionally pushes to GitHub
+6. Ask if you want to push it to GitHub
-7. Optionally starts a local HTTP server to serve the list
+7. Ask if you want to serve it over HTTP

-#### Option 2 — Start HTTP server
+### Option 2 — Serve an existing list

-Asks for an existing blocklist file and serves it via HTTP.
-Prints access URLs (localhost + LAN IPs) and waits for `Ctrl+C`.
+Already have a blocklist file?
+Pick this option, point it to the file, and the script starts a temporary web server.
+It prints the URL for your local machine and any other devices on your network — handy for copying the list to another Pi-hole or an ad-blocker.

+Press `Ctrl+C` to stop the server.

-#### Option 3 — Upload to GitHub
+### Option 3 — Upload to GitHub

-Asks for an existing blocklist file, then prompts for:
+Select this to push an existing blocklist to a GitHub repo.
+You'll need:

-- **GitHub username**
+- Your **GitHub username**
-- **Repository** (`user/repo` or just `repo`)
+- The **repository name** (like `user/repo` or just `repo`)
-- **Personal access token** (with `repo` scope — create one at [GitHub Settings > Developer settings](https://github.com/settings/tokens))
+- A **personal access token** with `repo` scope (grab one at [GitHub Settings > Developer settings](https://github.com/settings/tokens))
-- **Email** (used for the commit)
+- Your **GitHub email** (for the commit)
-- **Clone mode** — either clone the remote repo, or use the current directory as the local repo
+- Whether to **clone the repo** fresh or use the current directory

-Then clones/pulls, merges the list (deduplicating), commits, and pushes.
+The script clones (if needed), merges the list (no duplicates), commits, and pushes.

-## Output format
+## What the output looks like

-One domain per line, plain text — compatible with Pi-hole's "Import" feature or any ad-blocker that accepts domain lists.
+Just a plain text file — one domain per line.
+Works with Pi-hole's import tool, uBlock Origin, AdGuard, and pretty much anything that accepts a domain list.

 ```
 example.com
 tracker.net
 ad.doubleclick.net
-...
 ```

-## License
+## Requirements

-MIT
+Just a working Pi-hole installation.
+The script takes care of the rest.